 |Posted by Jennifer Hamaba on October 22, 2014 at 12:10 AM||comments (1)|

 We tend to get alot of people calling with the same questions so I thought I would answer some of them on our site.
 Hope these help.
-If you still have questions feel free to call us at 519-697-DOGS(3647) Mon-Sun 7am-8pm EST.
+If you still have questions please call us at 519-697-DOGS(3647) Mon-Sun 7am-8pm EST.

 1) How much do they cost? - Most Purebred Dogs currently cost anywhere from $1500-$2500.

 2) Why do you charge more for Non-Show?- We feel that people who Show can use a break on the price.
 The money they "saved" on the purchase price of the Dog will help cover the Show Fees.
 At Mandalay we typically charge $1500.00 for a Show Home and $2000.00 for a Non-Show Home.

 3) Why do some Breeders charge different amounts? - Each Breeder is in charge of setting their own price.
 Keep in mind though the going rate is around $1000.00.
 Why pay more if not needed.
 Make sure you do your homework and find out if the $1500.00 Pup is better than the $1000.00 Pup.
 Our Dogs go home with food, toys, blanket, pictures, Breeder after care, free Babysitting and much more.
 Do other Breeders offter that?
 Do your research.

 5) Why do you not do "Repeat Breedings"?
 Repeat Breedings are where you use the same Sire and Dam.
 We have been taught from various Reputable Breeders that if you like what you got the first time you will not get it again by doing a repeat Breeding.
 Every time you breed a litter you are suppose to be improving on the Parents.
 Using the same Dogs over and over again will not improve anything, infact it could make it worse.